nmlgc/ReC98/Research/Borland C++ decompilation.md

 * inlined calls to empty functions

+### `-y` (Produce line number info)

+Provides its own kind of slight jump optimization if combined with `-O-`.
+Yes, seriously.
+Might be required to decompile code that seems to contain both some of the jump optimizations from `-O` and the stack-clearing instructions after every function call from `-O-`.

 ## Inlining

 Always worth a try to get rid of a potential macro.
 Some edge cases don't